furuycom/ProtectorHosts/README.md

 ## What Is Included?
 - Block known IP grabber & IP logger
-- Block IP Geolocation API (Does not hide your geoIP data because they work server side)
+- Block IP Geolocation API (Does not hide your geoIP data because they work server side.
+They were added for a different project.
+Will be deleted.)